Here Be Dragons: Bimodal posteriors arise from numerical integration error in longitudinal models: Theoretical analysis

 then we can exploit the series expansion of the exponential function

 by setting $x = -h\beta_1$ to get

 unless $h$ or $\beta_1$ is 0.

-As the true value $\hat{\beta_1} = \beta_1$ does not perfectly match the numeric solution to the analytic one, the estimate closest to $\beta_1$ that does solve Equation \eqref{ch3_eqn_PropPf11} will not be $\hat{\beta_1} = \beta_1$. \end{proof}
+As the true value $\hat{\beta_1} = \beta_1$ does not perfectly match the numeric solution to the analytic one, the estimate closest to $\beta_1$ that does solve Equation \eqref{eqn_beta1Poly} will not be $\hat{\beta_1} = \beta_1$. \end{proof}

-We suspect that Corollary \ref{ch3_coro_Bias} implies bias -- even for the best of the available estimates of $\beta_1$.
+We suspect that Corollary \ref{coro_Bias} implies bias -- even for the best of the available estimates of $\beta_1$.

 We have described an example case where $\beta_1 = 1$, and $\beta_0 = 10$.
-The two real solutions to Equation \eqref{ch3_eqn_PropPf11} for those values are $\hat{\beta}_1 = 1.0008$ and $4.9112$, which is shown in Figure \ref{ch3_fig_PolyZeros} and aligns with the behaviour in Figure \ref{ch3_fig_Numerics}.
-The small difference from $\beta_1=1$ in the better estimate is to be expected given Corollary \ref{ch3_coro_Bias}.
+The two real number solutions to Equation \eqref{eqn_beta1Poly} (the complex solutions do not appear because parameter estimation is restricted to real values) for those values are $\hat{\beta}_1 = 1.0008$ and $4.9112$, which is shown in Figure \ref{fig_PolyZeros} and aligns with the behaviour in Figure \ref{fig_Numerics}.
+The small difference from $\beta_1=1$ in the better estimate is to be expected given Corollary \ref{coro_Bias}.

 To conclude the theory section, the posterior distribution for $\beta_1$ and $\beta_0$ \emph{conditioned on the RK4 step} will have modes at the parameter values that produce $\hat{Y}(t_j)$ that match the analytic solution.
-The solutions to Equation \eqref{ch3_eqn_PropPf11} gives posterior modes that cannot be distinguished by estimation based on a longitudinal model using the RK4 algorithm, which is precisely what non-identifiability means in this context.
+The solutions to Equation \eqref{eqn_beta1Poly} gives posterior modes that cannot be distinguished by estimation based on a longitudinal model using the RK4 algorithm, which is precisely what non-identifiability means in this context.

-Equation \ref{ch3_eqn_PropPf11} is calculable directly because we have an analytic solution, explicit numerical method, and a straight-forward function.
-Attempts to do the same with the non-linear Canham function \citep{canham2004neighborhood} for example would be impossible as there is no analytic solution for comparison.
-While the substitution with the analytic solution is not essential to testing a step where a better numerical method can give $Y(t_j + h)$, it would be intractable for Canham anyway due to the non-linear DE.
-In general it may not be possible to do an explicit formula of that form.
-Simulation is much easier and the user can test different methods and estimation tools as well.
+Equation \ref{eqn_beta1Poly} is calculable directly because we have an analytic solution, explicit numerical method, and a straight-forward function.
+In other situations where either an analytic solution is unavailable, or if non-linearity makes an explicit step hostile to manipulation, simulation can provide empirical evidence of bimodality.